chartjs/chartjs-chart-financial/README.md

 Chart.js 2.7.3 included a [fix for hovering](https://github.com/chartjs/Chart.js/pull/5570).

-Chart.js 2.8.0 will include datetime adapters.
-This will allow users to use Luxon instead of Moment in order to get i18n and timezone support
+Chart.js 2.8.0 added datetime adapters and [time scale performance improvements](https://github.com/chartjs/Chart.js/pull/6019).
+This allows users to use a datetime library of their choosing such as [Luxon](https://moment.github.io/luxon/) in order to get i18n and timezone support

-We would like to add better tick/label generation/autoskipping when `source:data`, [performance improvements](https://github.com/chartjs/Chart.js/pull/6019), [fixes for mixed chart types](https://github.com/chartjs/Chart.js/pull/5999), [support for floating bars](https://github.com/chartjs/Chart.js/issues/4863), and timezone handling before having an initial release.
+We would like to add better tick/label generation/autoskipping when `source:data`, performance improvements for line charts, [fixes for mixed chart types](https://github.com/chartjs/Chart.js/pull/5999), [support for floating bars](https://github.com/chartjs/Chart.js/issues/4863), and timezone handling before having an initial release.
 The current work is centered around providing this infrastructure in the core Chart.js library.
 While there is not much activity in this repo, there is ongoing active development towards improved financial charting!

 As we near an initial release we will add documentation.
 For now, please see the docs directory.